Herman Feshbach

-Herman Feshbach (February 2, 1917, in New York City – 22 December 2000, in Cambridge, Massachusetts) was an American physicist.
-He was an Institute Professor Emeritus of physics at MIT.
+Herman Feshbach (2 February 1917 – 22 December 2000) was an American physicist.
+He was an Institute Professor Emeritus of physics at the Massachusetts Institute of Technology.
 Feshbach is best known for Feshbach resonance and for writing, with Philip M. Morse, Methods of Theoretical Physics.

 Background

 Feshbach was born in New York City and graduated from the City College of New York in 1937.
-He was a member of the same family as Dr. Murray Feshbach, the Sovietologist and retired Georgetown University professor.
+He was a member of the same family as Murray Feshbach, the Sovietologist and retired Georgetown University professor.
 He then went on to receive his Ph.D. in physics from MIT in 1942.
 Feshbach attended the Shelter Island Conference of 1947.

 Career

 Feshbach was invited to stay at MIT after he received his doctorate.
 He remained on the physics faculty for over fifty years.
 From 1967 to 1973, he was the director of MIT's Center for Theoretical Physics, and from 1973 to 1983, he was chairman of the physics department.
-In 1983, Feshbach was named as an Institute Professor, the highest faculty honor at MIT.
+In 1983, Feshbach was named as an institute professor, the highest faculty honor at MIT.